-In circumstances in which the auditor is unable to audit the existence or measurement of interests in investments in securities and interests in trusts, the auditor should consider whether that scope limitation requires the auditor to either qualify his or her opinion or to disclaim an opinion, as discussed in paragraphs .22-.26 of AU section 508; Interpretation No. 1, "Auditing Interests in Trusts Held by a Third-Party Trustee and Reported at Fair Value," of AU section 328, Auditing Fair Value Measurements and Disclosures (AICPA, Professional Standards, AU sec.
-9328 par. .01-.04); and Interpretation No. 1, "Auditing Investments in Securities Where a Readily Determinable Fair Value Does Not Exist," of AU section 332, Auditing Derivative Instruments, Hedging Activities, and Investments in Securities (AICPA, Professional Standards, AU sec.
-9332 par. .01-.04).
+In circumstances in which the auditor is unable to audit the existence or measurement of interests in investments in securities and interests in trusts, the auditor should consider whether that scope limitation requires the auditor to either qualify his or her opinion or to disclaim an opinion, as discussed in paragraphs .22-.26 of AU section 508; paragraphs .01-.04 of AU section 9328, Auditing Fair Value Measurements and Disclosures: Auditing Interpretations of Section 328; and paragraphs .01-.04 of AU section 9332, Auditing Derivative Instruments, Hedging Activities, and Investments in Securities: Auditing Interpretations of Section 332 (AICPA, Professional Standards).

-Notes: For further guidance, see the AICPA practice aid Alternative Investments-Audit Considerations (A practice aid for auditors).
+Note: For further guidance, see the AICPA practice aid Alternative Investments-Audit Considerations (A practice aid for auditors).
 This practice aid addresses challenges associated with auditing investments that do not have a readily determinable fair value (that is, that are not listed on national exchanges or over-the-counter markets, or for which quoted market prices are not available from sources such as financial publications, the exchanges, or the National Association of Securities Dealers Automated Quotations System).
-Alternative investments can present challenges with respect to obtaining sufficient appropriate audit evidence in support of the existence and valuation assertions, because of the lack of a readily determinable fair value for these investments and the limited investment information generally provided by fund managers.
+Alternative investments can present challenges with respect to obtaining sufficient appropriate audit evidence in support of the existence and valuation assertions because of the lack of a readily determinable fair value for these investments and the limited investment information generally provided by fund managers.